Below you'll find questions we've identified as the most frequently asked by email or in our discussion forum.

 ---|---|

-Note that the above rates do not include the 2% Medicare Levy or the Temporary Budget Repair Levy (2% for incomes over $180,000).
+Note that the above rates do not include the 2% Medicare Levy.

 You can view the latest individual income tax rates on the Australian Taxation Office site.